Leonard Irvine: Cricket career

 In the freshmen's trial match at Cambridge in 1926 Irvine was the unexpected star: Wisden Cricketers' Almanack noted that much was anticipated from known public school players such as Maurice Turnbull and Bunty Longrigg, but that Irvine took eight wickets for 32 runs in the first innings with his slow legbreaks, and a further three in the second to finish with match figures of 11 for 42.

 That performance propelled him into the University First XI for the first game of the season, and his success continued: in the middle of the university cricket season, he took 10 wickets in each of two consecutive matches.
 In the match against the Free Foresters, he finished with 11 wickets for 145 runs, and his second innings seven for 79 were the best innings figures of his career.
 The next game against The Army produced 10 wickets for 101 runs.
 After the Free Foresters game he became the first selection for the University Match against Oxford University that season, five weeks before the actual game.
 In the event, in the University Match itself, he took only one wicket, but in the 1926 season as a whole he took 52 wickets at a bowling average of 19.59 runs per wicket, and he led Cambridge's bowlers both in terms of number of wickets and average.
-Wisden noted in its 1927 edition that Irvine was the best bowler in the Cambridge side and, had he played on faster pitches, he "might well have met with still more success".
+Wisden noted in its 1927 edition that Irvine was the best bowler in the Cambridge team and, had he played on faster pitches, he "might well have met with still more success".

 He played a total of 26 matches for Cambridge and was selected for a second University Match in 1927, taking seven wickets in the game.
 At the end of the university cricket season he played in one match for an East of England team against the New Zealand touring team and in one game for Kent County Cricket Club's First XI, as well as playing five times for Kent's Second XI in the Minor Counties Championship.
 In 1928 he played in five games for Cambridge but Wisden reported that he "showed so little of his old form that he had to be dropped from the eleven".
 He did not appear in first-class cricket after the end of the 1928 season.